 He has served as a host and narrator for wildlife related television programming (In the Wild-Outdoor Channel), produced educational life science videos, and has appeared as a guest naturalist on a number of public television programs and satellite networks.
 He has been recognized for his contributions to conservation education by the U.S. Fish & Wildlife Service, named naturalist of the year by the Kentucky Society of Naturalists, awarded the Jesse Stuart Media Award by the Kentucky School Library Association on two occasions and received the Environmental Stewardship Award from the Kentucky Environmental Quality Commission.
 From 1987 to 2018 he contracted annually with the Kentucky Department of Parks to provide naturalist programming in state parks across Kentucky.

 He has written for outdoor and nature periodicals and scientific journals and his wildlife photographs have appeared in dozens of nature magazines and books.
-He has recently completed a contract with Skyhorse Publishing (NY) producing a series of state wildlife encyclopedia and has authored for that publisher wildlife encyclopedias for the states of Kentucky, Ohio, New York, Illinois, and Florida.
-His previous publications include U.S. Guide to Venomous Snakes and their Mimics; Venomous Snakes of the World, A Handbook for Use by U.S. Amphibious Forces; and North American Bird ID Checklist.
+He has recently completed a contract with Skyhorse Publishing (NY) producing a series of state wildlife encyclopedias and has authored for that publisher wildlife encyclopedias for the states of Kentucky, Ohio, New York, Illinois, Florida, Indiana and Texas.
+His previous publications include U.S. Guide to Venomous Snakes and their Mimics; Venomous Snakes of the World, A Handbook for Use by U.S. Amphibious Forces; and the North American Bird ID Checklist.

 copyright 2019.
 ShupeWild.com, website of Scott Shupe.
 All Rights Reserved. site: Avid Design Group, LLC.